gertscha/JS_Optimization/README.md

 Building was tested with CMake 3.26 and Visual Studio 2022 on both Windows 10 and Windows 11.

-Clone the repository and run CMake from the command line or with the gui.
+Clone the repository and run CMake from the command line or with the GUI.
 (Beginners: first configure, then generate).
 This should generate the Visual Studio solution in the selected folder, the solution can then build the executable.